A reader wonders if she should have her eight year old bitch neutered. Tony Buckwell advises in Shooting Times.

 Spaying does not change behaviour

-Age, in itself, does not preclude a bitch from being spayed.
+Age, in itself, should not prevent a bitch from being spayed.
 Normally the decision to operate is influenced more by the condition of the individual dog.
 Some bitches seem to age more quickly, while others remain fit and healthy until well into old age.
 Spaying a bitch will not change her behaviour, though it does reduce her metabolic rate.
 This means that she will need at least 10 to 20 per cent less food to prevent weight gain.
 Controlling excess weight in spayed bitches can be problematic but there are now several low-calorie dog foods on the market.
 Bodyweight is more effectively controlled by reducing the amount of food given several weeks before the bitch is spayed.